This is the multi-page printable view of this section. Click here to print.

 - Learn how to set tracing configuration options

-4 - Using OpenTelemetry Collector to collect traces to send to Jaeger
+4 - Using OpenTelemetry to send traces to Jaeger V2

 Local setup